Singapore Overview

 Taxes on Personal Income

-Singapore's progressive personal income tax system is among the most competitive in Asia.
-Taxable income up to SGD 20,000 is taxed at 0%.
-The rate reaches 22% for income above SGD 320,000, with no further surtax or social security levy for non-citizen Employment Pass holders.
 There is no capital gains tax, no inheritance tax, and no wealth tax.
-Dividends from Singapore-resident companies are tax-exempt under the one-tier corporate tax system.
+Dividends from Singapore-resident companies are tax-exempt under the one-tier corporate system.
 Rental income from Singapore property is taxed as ordinary income at marginal rates.
-Foreign-sourced income — dividends, branch profits, service income — is exempt if the headline tax rate in the source country is at least 15% and the income has been subject to tax there.
-The Goods and Services Tax (GST) rate increased to 9% as of January 2024.
-High earners benefit significantly: a Singapore-resident earning SGD 500,000 pays an effective rate of approximately 19%, versus 45–55% in Germany, France, or the UK.
+Foreign-sourced dividends, branch profits, and service income are exempt if the headline tax rate in the source country was at least 15% and the income was actually taxed there.
+GST rose to 9% in January 2024 — you feel it on the bigger purchases.
+A Singapore resident earning $290,000 lands at an effective rate near 14%; the same income in Germany, France, or the UK falls into the 45–55% range.

 Cost of Living